aptos-labs/aptos-core/developer-docs-site/docs/guides/prover-guides/spec-lang.md

 }
 ```

-The syntax of a specification module is the same as for a regular module, however, Move functions
+The syntax of a specification module is the same as for a regular module; however, Move functions
 and structures are not allowed.

-A specification module must be compiled together with the Move module it is targeting, and cannot be
+A specification module must be compiled together with the Move module it is targeting and cannot be
 compiled and verified standalone.

 In case Move definitions are far apart (e.g. in different files), it is possible to augment the
-specification of a Move function with a signature of this function, to give sufficient context to
+specification of a Move function with a signature of this function to give sufficient context to
 understand the specification.
 This syntax is optionally enabled in regular and in specification
 modules: